 11.1.1 Scientific events: organisation

-Martin Vohralík (with Guillaume Enchéry and Ibtihel Ben Gharbia, IFP Energies Nouvelles) organized the regular 1-day workshop Journée contrat cadre IFP Energies Nouvelles – Inria.
+- Guillaume Enchéry and Martin Vohralík have organized a 1-day workshop Journée contrat cadre IFP Energies Nouvelles/Inria.

 11.1.2 Scientific events: selection

 Member of the conference program committees

 - Géraldine Pichot is a member of the Scientific Committee of the SIAM Conference on Mathematical & Computational Issues in the Geosciences (GS21), June 21 -24, 2021, Politecnico di Milano, Italy.
 Géraldine Pichot was also a member of the Scientific Commitee of FRAME2020 - FRActured MEdia: Numerical methods for fluid flow and mechanics, September 21-24, 2020.

 - Alexandre Ern is a member of the Scientific Committee of the European Finite Element Fair (EFEF) and of the European Numerical Mathematics and Advanced Applications Conference (ENUMATH).

 - Michel Kern was a member of the Program Comittee of JCAD2019, Journées Calcul et Données .